laravel/docs/database-testing.md

         ];
     }

 If the relationship's columns depend on the factory that defines it you may assign a closure to an attribute.
-The closure will receive the factory's evaluated attribute array:
+The closure will receive the factory's evaluated attribute array.
+The callbacks get invoked, before the actual model(s) will be created.

     /**
      * Define the model's default state.